 How to Water

-The Arizona-Sonora Desert Museum advises not to water succulents for one to two weeks after planting.
+You’re probably used to giving a plant a good soaking immediately after transplanting, but that isn’t the best practice with succulents like lady slipper.
+Counterintuitively, it’s best to not water succulents for one to two weeks after planting.
 Then water every 2 weeks spring through fall, and every 3 to 4 weeks during the winter.

 If you’re growing lady slipper in a container, use this watering schedule as a guide.